machinetranslate/machinetranslate.org/general/statistical.md

 - Phrase-based translation: The model translates sequences of words.
 - Syntax-based translation: The model translates syntactic units.
 - Hierarchical phrase-based translation: The model combines phrase-based methods with syntax-based methods.
+- Paraphrase-enhanced translation: The training data is augmented using monolingual sentence paraphrasing.

 ### Challenges